UNINETTSigma2/documentation/software/application_guides/lammps.md

 | :------------- | :------------- |
 | LAMMPS |11Aug17-foss-2017a <br> 13Mar18-foss-2018a <br>|

-To see available versions when logged into Fram issue command
+To see available versions when logged in, type command

     module spider lammps